Cokeeeeman/Property-Management-System/README.md

-# Demo App for Holidale Assignment"
+# Demo App for Holidale Assignment

 This is the demo app(Property Management System) for the assignment from [*Holidale Inc.*](http://www.holidale.com/)